Alejogb1/job-board/blog-data/how-do-i-create-a-new-question-from-a-poll-in-rails-7.md

 id: "how-do-i-create-a-new-question-from-a-poll-in-rails-7"
 ---

-Let's tackle this.
  I’ve been down this road a few times, and it often comes up when dealing with user-generated content or dynamic surveys.
 Creating a new question based on a poll’s outcome in Rails 7 isn’t inherently complex, but it requires a careful consideration of your data models and workflows.
 It’s not just about transferring data; it's about ensuring data integrity and a smooth user experience.

 First, let's establish some context.
 I've seen systems where poll responses directly influence subsequent questioning.
 For instance, consider a scenario where a user answers "Yes" to a poll question about their interest in a particular feature; this outcome could then trigger a new, more detailed question related to that feature.
 To achieve this, you'll need a solid understanding of your models, primarily related to polls and questions, as well as how you'll handle the dynamic creation of these questions.
 Let’s assume, for this discussion, that you have a `Poll` model, a `Question` model, and a `Response` model, each with the appropriate relationships configured.